unclewalter/brightsign_rss/README.md

 ## TODO

-- Clean up:
-    - Maybe break up some of `createRSSFeed()` into smaller functions to make it more composable.
 - Add function to clear orphan feeds
 - Possibly add ffmpeg integration to transcode media for target
 - Possible add imagemagick integration to resize oversized images